What is Lift and Shift or Rehosting?

 If your business is under pressure to exit an on-premise data center (e.g., due to undeniable legacy risks, cost-saving initiatives, etc.) quickly, lift and shift is ideally suited as it doesn’t involve any redesigning.

-Every day, industries like banking, healthcare, manufacturing, utilities, and defence use legacy applications to execute critical workloads.
+Every day, industries like banking, healthcare, manufacturing, utilities, and defense use legacy applications to execute critical workloads.
 Therefore, there is no need to replace them.
 In some cases, they are irreplaceable.
 Usually, it is the hardware that causes all the problems.

-Lift and shift eliminates hardware dependencies without shutting down vital applications.
+Lift and shift migration eliminates hardware dependencies without shutting down vital applications.
 Running these legacy applications on a new, supported infrastructure ensures they remain operational for years to come.

 Legacy hardware reliability declines over time.
 Spare parts become scarce.
 Skilled engineers are hard to find.
 Downtime skyrockets.
 According to Gartner, companies face 87 hours of network downtime yearly at an estimated cost of $42,000 per hour – totaling $3.6M annually.